Opsview comes with 23 Azure Opspacks to quickly get your company monitoring your Azure infrastructure and applications.

 What Opsview OpenStack Opspack can monitor

-We have created an Opspack for each of the most important OpenStack components.
+We have created an Opspack to monitor the most important OpenStack components.
 Each of the Opspacks can collect the most important information to ensure the components are performing as expected.